lilly-lizard/bort-vma/README.md

   - Enable initialization of all allocated memory with a bit pattern to detect usage of uninitialized or freed memory.
   - Enable validation of a magic number before and after every allocation to detect out-of-bounds memory corruption.

-## Planned Features

-- Extensive unit tests and examples.
-  - Some unit tests already, but not full coverage
-  - Example isn't written - likely will port the VMA sample to `ash` and `vk_mem`
-- Record and replay allocations, for in-depth analysis of memory usage, resource transitions, etc
-  - Check for correctness, measure performance, and gather statistics.

 ## Example

 Basic usage of this crate is very simple; advanced features are optional.